sekizlipenguen/react-native-popup-confirm-toast/README.md

 ## Installation

 ```
-yarn add react-native-popup-confirm-toast
+yarn add @sekizlipenguen/react-native-popup-confirm-toast
 or
-npm install react-native-popup-confirm-toast
+npm install @sekizlipenguen/react-native-popup-confirm-toast
 ```

 ## Usage

-Wrap your root component in Provider from react-native-popup-confirm-toast.
+Wrap your root component in Provider from @sekizlipenguen/react-native-popup-confirm-toast.
 If you have a vanilla React Native project, it's a good idea to add it in the component which is passed to AppRegistry.registerComponent.
 This will usually be in the index.js file.
 If you have an Expo project, you can do this inside the exported component in the App.js file.